Axial inverse magnetic catalysis: Summary and Discussion

-The axial inverse magnetic catalysis may provide a hint to reveal whether in a sense of early thermomagnetic universe, the remnant of the $U(1)_A$ breaking in the origin of mass might be comparable with what the chiral breaking leaves, in contrast to the pure-thermal QCD in which the former might highly dominate~\cite{Aoki:2021qws}.
+The AIMC may provide a hint to reveal whether in a sense of early thermomagnetic universe, the remnant of the $U(1)_A$ breaking in the origin of mass might be comparable with what the chiral breaking leaves, in contrast to the pure-thermal QCD in which the former might highly dominate~\cite{Aoki:2021qws}.

-Our findings are shortly testable by lattice simulations in the near future, by which the anomalous-magnetic moment values in the NJL model can be constrained and a part of the model parameter space will be excluded or probed.